 Since I’m currently on the hunt for a new wireless keyboard of my own I might as well share what I’ve learned from my research.
 I’ll be reviewing five of the best wireless mechanical keyboards (and a few honorable mentions) to see if we can find a viable keyboard or two that’s capable of pleasing casuals and enthusiasts alike.
 Continue reading

 The ability to program your mechanical keyboard and assign different functions to specific keys may sound like a luxury feature, but in some cases it becomes a necessity.
 Anyone who’s ever used a tiny, space-saving form factor keyboard — I’m talking 60% and smaller — knows their default key layouts can be a challenge when the number of dedicated keys is limited.
 Having the option to customize a key to your desired function can alleviate these shortcomings, making your typing experience more intuitive.
-Taking the time to choose the best programmable mechanical keyboard according to your own personal preferences will result in comfortable and faster typing with less errors.
+Taking the time to choose the best programmable mechanical keyboard and customize functionality according to your own personal preferences will result in a more comfortable and faster typing experience with less errors.

 Not only that, but many programmable mechanical keyboards allow the user to setup macros.
 A macro key can initiate and perform a series of multiple recorded inputs with a single keystroke.
 This feature is popular among gamers, as it allows advanced combos to be successfully pulled off with 100% accuracy.
 They have practical purposes too.
 Any tasks that requires the same repetitive input can be programmed to a macro key.
 Even something as simple as having your email address bound to a specific key to quicken logins and the process of filling out forms.
 Continue reading